 The Australian Great Ocean Road (B100) is one of the most incredible coastal drives in the world.
 It’s an outstanding coastal journey and one of the Australia’s most famous road-touring routes, with awe-inspiring limestone cliffs and incredible rock formations.
 It's one of the most scenic drives in the world.
 It was built by returned soldiers between 1919 and 1932 and is dedicated to those killed during World War I, making the road the world’s largest war memorial.

-This asphalted road, in the south-eastern coast of Australia, spans 243 kilometres (151 mi) along the stunning coastline of Victoria's south-west.
-It links the Victorian cities of Torquay and Allansford.
+The paved road is 242 km kilometres (150 miles) long from the town of Torquay to Allansford on the south-eastern coast of Australia along the stunning coastline of Victoria's south-west.
 Passing the famous Twelve Apostles limestone stack formations, the Great Ocean Road runs along Victoria’s south east edge, starting at Torquay and finishing at Allansford.
 Here mountains meet oceans, rainforests meet dramatic cliffs, and lighthouses meet national parks (home to stacks of anteaters, kangaroos, penguins, koalas and multi-colored parrots).
 At the end of the route you’ll want to U-turn and ride it again.